Homeostatic Soil Organisms

 It’s true, the Human Genome Project concluded that we have about eight million bacterial genes which is a lot more than the actual human gene!

-I began looking into this because a lot of people, myself included, continue to suffer from digestive issues, as well as, a feeling of ‘out of balance’ and lowered immune systems.
+I began looking into this because a lot of people, myself included, continue to suffer from digestive issues, as well as, a feeling of being ‘out of balance’ and lowered immune systems.
+Have you read Regain Your Balance?

 Modern farming techniques including the use of pesticides, herbicides and other chemicals have harmed the beneficial bacteria and weakened the nutrients available in the dirt that all plants thrive off of.
 For the last 40 years, a well-known, chemical company began producing and selling to farmers the herbicide, glyphosate, which acts similar to an antibiotic.
 This has, over a period of time, harmed the seeds and the soil that we need that is crucial for the continuation of farming, therefore, human survival.

-When we use chemicals like those on our crops, take antibiotics and use anti-bacterial soap, we harm the good bacteria that actually keeps our bodies in homeostasis .
+When we use chemicals, take antibiotics and/or use anti-bacterial soap, we harm the good bacteria that actually keeps our bodies in homeostasis .

 I have personally found it extremely healing to regularly consume probiotics, healthy bacteria, along with prebiotics from plant foods (the fiber or feeder for probiotics).